Does Pet Insurance Cover Bloodwork?

 Wellness plans

-Wellness add-ons cover preventive care including routine bloodwork during annual exams.
-Most wellness plans set annual limits for lab work and stop covering costs once you reach that amount.
+These optional add-ons cover preventive care including routine bloodwork during annual exams.
+Most wellness plans set annual limits for lab work and will no longer cover the costs once you reach a certain amount.

 Who Has Bloodwork Coverage?